 Configure Reclaimed Water Data Management

-Reclaimed Water Data Management can be used to map reclaimed water assets, edit data, view system maps in the field and office, view asset reports, and collaborate with map notes.
+Reclaimed Water Data Management can be used to map reclaimed water assets, edit data, view system maps in the field and office.

 In this topic, you'll learn how to configure the Reclaimed Water Data Management solution to meet specific needs of your organization.